Secure Your Visa To Dream Country

 If your name is ‘Kaniz Karim’ on Facebook, just put ‘Kaniz Karim’ in the information box.

-You will get a list of social media sites on the form, starting from Facebook, Instagram, Twitter, Linkedin, or YouTube.
+You will get a list of social media sites on the form, starting from Facebook, Instagram, Twitter, LinkedIn, or YouTube.
 If you are a member of any other social media site that’s not listed on the form, you can select ‘Other’ and put the additional information there.

-Keep it simple but at the same time, BE TRUTHFUL.
+Keep it simple, but BE TRUTHFUL.

 How to Fill DS160 for Family Members?